Structure of Study Association VIP

-It’s not easy to run an association with more than 1600 members.
-There are contracts that need to signed, decisions that need to be taken, financials that need to be controlled, problems that need to be solved and contacts that need to be maintained.
-The association has more then 170 active members that all chip in to succeed in these tasks.
+It’s not easy to run an association with almost 1500 members.
+There are contracts that need to sign, decisions that need to be taken, financials that need to be controlled, problems that need to be solved and contacts that need to be maintained.
+The association has more than 150 active members that all chip in to succeed in these tasks.
 But who contributes what?

-Let’s start with the board, which includes 6 enthusiastic VIP-members who put effort in to VIP nearly every day of the week.
+Let’s start with the board, which includes 6 enthusiastic VIP-members who put effort into VIP nearly every day of the week.
 They are the people that make sure VIP keeps on going and are responsible for the main direction of the association.
 They make the important decisions and keep an eye on ‘the big picture’.
-The following functions complete the board: chairman, secretary, treasures, internal contacts, external contacts and acquisition.
+The following functions complete the board: chairman, secretary, treasurer, internal contacts, external contacts, and acquisition.
 Every board-member fulfills a back-up (vice) function as well.
 If the chairman isn’t available for some reason, the vice-chairman will take over his duties.

 As you might have noticed, there are two parts of the association that haven’t been mentioned yet.
 First of all ‘the advisory body’ is a group of people containing ex-board members who are appointed by the board.
 These people are experienced and really involved with the VIP.
-They receive the board’s minutes (notes of board-meetings) and give advice in difficult issues.
+They receive the board’s minutes (notes of board meetings) and give advice on difficult issues.
 Thanks to the advisory body the board is able to make better decisions and the knowledge about the association stays guaranteed.
-Although the advisory body is real important, its function is still to give advice.
-Then board isn’t mandatory in anyway to bring the advisory’s advice in practice.
+Although the advisory body is really important, its function is still to give advice.
+The board isn’t mandatory in any way to bring the advisory’s advice in practice.
 The board still has the final say in matters.